kkuczynski/sndvslzr/README.md

 ### https://kkuczynski.github.io/sndvslzr/

-Audio player playing files from your disk in a playlist, youtube and spotify in future
+Desktop audio player playing files from your disk in a playlist, no youtube support as it'd be against their TOS, soundcloud support in the future